 What is Chapter 11 Bankruptcy?

-Chapter 11 is most commonly used by businesses and small businesses.
-The chapter allows the business to draft a plan to help keep the business active while it is able to pay off its debt.
+Chapter 11 is most commonly used by small businesses.
+The chapter allows the company to draft a plan to help keep the business active while paying off its debt.
 The filing of a petition can be voluntary or involuntary.
 A debtor usually has a time frame of generally three to four months to develop a reorganizationReorganizationReorganization refers to the legal process of modifying, merging, or acquiring a company and its assets.
 Typically undertaken to solve low-profit margins, reasons for revamping vary as per the firm's needs.
 For instance, in 2017, Wall Street Journal had announced a major editorial reorganization to help the 128-year-old newspaper adapt to the requirements of digital news reporting. plan.

 What is Chapter 13 Bankruptcy?

-Chapter 13 of the bankruptcy code is pertaining to less about the elimination of debt and more about the reorganization of the individual’s finance and less about eliminating debt.
-It also demands the debtor to make a monthly payment to a chapter 13 trustee for a period of 36 months to 60 months.
-Chapter 13 allows a debtor the length of the plan to pay back past due amounts owed on houses, cars, and other loansLoansA loan is a vehicle for credit in which a lender will give a sum of money to a borrower or borrowing entity in exchange for future repayment. that have a significant amount of collateral.
+Chapter 13 of the bankruptcyBankruptcyBankruptcy refers to the legal procedure of declaring an individual or a business as bankrupt. code concerns more about reorganizing the individual’s finance and less about eliminating debt.
+It also demands the debtor to make a monthly payment to a chapter 13 trustee for 36 months to 60 months that allow them the length of the plan to pay back past due amounts owed on houses, cars, and other loansLoansA loan is a vehicle for credit in which a lender will give a sum of money to a borrower or borrowing entity in exchange for future repayment. that have a significant amount of collateral.

 Chapter 11 vs Chapter 13 Infographics

-- Under Chapter 11 there are no debt limits however under chapter 13 there is a debt limit cap.
+- Under Chapter 11, there are no debt limits; however, under chapter 13, there is a debt limit cap.

 Chapter 11 vs Chapter 13 Comparative Table